ssvassiliev/Basics_of_Computers/_episodes/04-Using_computer.md

 To determine whether an upgrade is worth your money, look at how much it will cost.
 I would not recommend fixing an old (> 5-7 yr) computer if its repair costs more than 25 percent of the cost of a new computer.
 A simple upgrade to one component can usually extend the lifespan of your computer by a couple of years if it is causing a slowdown.

+<-----------------> 1h 50min

 ## 28. Keyboard

 Keyboards come in many styles or layouts.
 The various models differ from shape, size and feel.
 The most common keyboard layout is the standardized 104-key US keyboard.
 This layout has seven groups of keys.

+### Overview of keyboard sections

+#### Typing keys
-1. Typing keys are the keys on the keyboard that look like typewriter keys.
+Typing keys are the keys on the keyboard that look like typewriter keys.
 These keys are arranged in the same way in almost every keyboard.
 Along with the keys that produce letters and numbers, the typing keys include punctuation keys and 3 keys having specific functions, which are, TAB, CAPS LOCK and BACK SPACE.
 Modifier Keys

+#### Modifier keys
 The SHIFT, ALT and CTRL keys are called the modifier keys.
 Because these keys modify the default input of other keys when pressed together.
 For example, while the CTRL key and the alphanumeric key ‘c’ are pressed together the input becomes a command sending termination signal to a program running in Linux terminal.

-2. Numeric Keys in Numeric Keypad
+#### Numeric Keys in Numeric Keypad
 Though the alphanumeric keys includes all the numeric keys, still in an standard keyboard there is a separate place of numeric keys, this section of the keyboard is called the Numeric Keypad.
 It is like calculator keypad.
 It contains number keys and mathematical operator keys

+#### Function keys
+The function keys or F1 through F12 keys are used in programs as shortcut keys to execute frequently performed tasks.

 ## 29. Function keys
 The function keys are located in a row at the top of the keyboard.
 These keys allow you to input commands without typing long strings of characters.